 Decorex International is part of the Informa Markets Division of Informa PLC

-Our selection committee (including the heads of each organisation and others with a specific interest in craft including Kerryn Harper-Cuss - 3x Editor of British interiors magazines, Selina McCabe of Winch Design, Jay Blades and Bunny Turner of Turner Pocock) will hand-pick their favourite 15 makers from these communities and provide them with an opportunity to display their products to an interior design audience.
+Our 2023 selection committee (including the heads of each organisation and others with a specific interest in craft including Kerryn Harper-Cuss - 3x Editor of British interiors magazines, Selina McCabe of Winch Design, Jay Blades and Bunny Turner of Turner Pocock) hand-picked their favourite 15 makers from these communities and provided them with an opportunity to display their products to an interior design audience.

 Louisa Pacifico founded Future Icons in 2017, previously having been the Chief Executive of Craft Central and leading sales teams for both New Designers and Clerkenwell Design Week.